All Products

 Solution 1

-Add random columns or concatenate a random number as a parameter in the partition.
+Add a random column or concatenate a random number and use it as a parameter in the partition.

 Solution 2

-Perform two-stage aggregate operations by using a user-defined aggregate function (UDAF).
+Two-stage aggregation using a user-defined aggregate function (UDAF)

 SELECT main_id